-- (18) Article 16 is amended as follows: - (a) paragraph 2 is replaced by the following: - "2.
-Member States shall ensure the publication of the names of operators, aircraft operators and shipping companies who are in breach of requirements to surrender sufficient allowances under this Directive."; - (ab) in paragraph 3, the date "30 April" is replaced by "30 September"; - (b) the following paragraph 3a is inserted: - "3a.
-The penalties set out in paragraph 3 shall also apply in respect of shipping companies."; - (c) the following paragraph 11a is inserted: - "11a.
-In the case of a shipping company that has failed to comply with the surrender requirements for two or more consecutive reporting periods and where other enforcement measures have failed to ensure compliance, the competent authority of the Member State of the port of entry may, after giving the opportunity to the shipping company concerned to submit its observations, issue an expulsion order which shall be notified to the Commission, the European Maritime Safety Agency (EMSA), the other Member States and the flag State concerned.
-As a result of the issuing of such an expulsion order, every Member State, with the exception of the Member State whose flag the ship is flying, shall refuse entry of the ships under the responsibility of the shipping company concerned into any of its ports until the company fulfils its surrender obligations in accordance with Article 12.
-Where the ship flies the flag of a Member State and enters or is found in one of its ports, the Member State concerned shall, after giving the opportunity to the company concerned to submit its observations, detain the ship until the shipping company fulfils its obligations.
+- (23) Article 16 is amended as follows: - (a) paragraph 2 is replaced by the following: - '2.
+Member States shall ensure the publication of the names of operators, aircraft operators and shipping companies that are in breach of requirements to surrender sufficient allowances under this Directive.'; - (b) in paragraph 3, the date '30 April' is replaced by '30 September'; - (c) the following paragraph is inserted: - '3a.
+The penalties set out in paragraph 3 shall also apply in respect of shipping companies.';

+- (d) the following paragraph is inserted: - '11a.
+In the case of a shipping company that has failed to comply with the surrender obligations for two or more consecutive reporting periods, and where other enforcement measures have failed to ensure compliance, the competent authority of the Member State of the port of entry may, after giving the opportunity to the shipping company concerned to submit its observations, issue an expulsion order, which shall be notified to the Commission, the European Maritime Safety Agency (EMSA), the other Member States and the flag State concerned.
+As a result of the issuing of such an expulsion order, every Member State, with the exception of the Member State whose flag the ship is flying, shall refuse entry of the ships under the responsibility of the shipping company concerned into any of its ports until the shipping company fulfils its surrender obligations in accordance with Article 12.
+Where the ship flies the flag of a Member State and enters or is found in one of its ports, the Member State concerned shall, after giving the opportunity to the shipping company concerned to submit its observations, detain the ship until the shipping company fulfils its surrender obligations.

-Where a ship that flies the flag of a Member is found with a failure referred to in the first subparagraph while in one of the ports of the Member State whose flag the ship is flying, the Member State concerned may, after giving the opportunity to the company concerned to submit its observations, issue a flag detention order until the shipping company fulfils its obligations.
-It shall inform the Commission, the EMSA and the other Member States thereof.
-As a result of the issuing of such a flag detention order, every Member State shall take the same measures as following an expulsion order in accordance with the second sentence of the first subparagraph.
+Where a ship of a shipping company as referred to in the first subparagraph is found in one of the ports of the Member State whose flag the ship is flying, the Member State concerned may, after giving the opportunity to the shipping company concerned to submit its observations, issue a flag State detention order until the shipping company fulfils its surrender obligations.
+It shall inform the Commission, EMSA and the other Member States thereof.
+As a result of the issuing of such a flag State detention order, every Member State shall take the same measures as are required to be taken following the issuing of an expulsion order in accordance with the first subparagraph, second sentence.

-This paragraph shall be without prejudice to international maritime rules applicable in the case of ships in distress.";
+This paragraph shall be without prejudice to international maritime rules applicable in the case of ships in distress.';

-(19) Article 18b is replaced by the following:
+(24) Article 18b is replaced by the following:

-"Article 18b
+Article 18b

-Assistance from the Commission, the European Maritime Safety Agency and other relevant organisations
+Assistance from the Commission, EMSA and other relevant organisations

-- 1. For the purposes of carrying out its obligations under Articles 3c(4), 3f, 3gb, 3gc, 3gd, 3ge and 18a, the Commission, the administering Member State and administering authorities in respect of a shipping company may request the assistance of the European Maritime Safety Agency or another relevant organisation and may conclude to that effect any appropriate agreements with those organisations. - 2.
-The Commission, assisted by the European Maritime Safety Agency, shall endeavour to develop appropriate tools and guidance to facilitate and coordinate verification and enforcement activities related to the application of this Directive to maritime transport.
-As far as practicable, such guidance and tools shall be made available to the Member States and the verifiers for information sharing purposes and in order to better ensure robust enforcement of this Directive.";
+- 1. For the purposes of carrying out its obligations under Article 3c(4) and Articles 3g, 3gd, 3ge, 3gf, 3gg and 18a, the Commission, the administering Member State and administering authorities in respect of a shipping company may request the assistance of EMSA or another relevant organisation and may conclude to that effect any appropriate agreements with those organisations. - 2.
+The Commission, assisted by EMSA, shall endeavour to develop appropriate tools and guidance to facilitate and coordinate verification and enforcement activities related to the application of this Directive to maritime transport.
+As far as practicable, such guidance and tools shall be made available to the Member States and the verifiers for information-sharing purposes and in order to better ensure robust enforcement of the national measures transposing this Directive.';

-(19a) Article 23 is amended as follows:
+(25) Article 23 is amended as follows: